christiangubana/christiangubana/README.md

 - 👋 Hi, I’m christiangubana
 - ✨ I'm a software developer based in Cape Town / South Africa
-- 👀 I’m currently workin on web technology focused on FED stuff(JavaScript/Node.Js/React.Js)
+- 👀 I’m currently workin on web technology focused on FED stuff(JavaScript/Node.Js/React.Js) & a few other cool react UI libraries
 - 🌱 I’m interested in learning Python, ML/AI & API design pattern
 - 💞️ I’m looking to collaborate on any FED proejects or microservices technologies
-- 🤔 I’m looking for help with DevOps Development
+- 🤔 I’m looking for help with software architecture & DevOps Development stuff
 - 📫 How to reach me ... ping me a mail at christiangubana@gmail.com

 - 👉 This is my second gitHub account, can't access the old due 2FA (https://github.com/christianraymond)